kiboma2021/REDUX-DEMO/README.md

 - The state of your whole application is stored in an object tree within a single store
 - The only way to change the state is to emit an action, an object describing what happened.
 (You are not allowed to directly update the state object)
 - To specify how the state tree is transformed by actions, you write pure reducers

+# ACTION
+- An action is an object with type property